-PBA, DAI, SOA:
+PBA, DAI, SOA: Spouse/Domestic Partner, as long as they do not re-marry, and

-Spouse/Domestic Partner, as long as they do not re-marry, and dependent children up to age 26 receive coverage without charge (up to the NYSHIP rate)
+(up to the NYSHIP rate)

 For more information, active employees should contact their department's Human Resources Representative.
 Retirees may Contact Us at the Comptroller's Office, Health Benefits Unit or call (516) 571-2369.